picktherick/picktherick/README.md

 <h3>About</h3>
-Hello, my name is Henrique Cesar, I'm 21 years old and I'm from Brazil.
-High level of knowledge in Ruby on Rails, focused and able to do whatever is necessary.
-I appreciate having the best result and also solve possible problems.
-I work in Full-Stack Web Development with Ruby on Rails, PostgreSQL, AlpineJS, TailwindCSS.
-Open for new proposals.<br>
-<h3>Working at Digital Cabral as a web developer.</h3><br><br>
+My name is Henrique, born and raised in Poços de Caldas – MG and I am 21 years old (09/09/2000).
+Complete high school.
+I've been passionate about technology since I was little and I've always wanted to learn something about it.
+Focused and able to do whatever is necessary, I value in having the best result and also solving possible problems, easy adaptation to new tasks and excellent ability in project development.
+I love what I do and intend to achieve all my goals and objectives.

+I have a passion for developing and participating in community projects, I ended up finding myself on Ruby on Rails, a programming language that makes me happy to develop new solutions.
+I like TailwindCSS as it is a perfect match.
+I work with front-end and back-end.

+Experience with: SCRUM, Ruby on Rails, MVC, CRUD, Asset Pipeline, PostgreSQL, HTML5, CSS3, JavaScript, WSL Ubuntu, Git, GitFlow, GitHub, Node.JS, npm, yarn, webpacker, Bootstrap, XML, JSON, Figma , Firebase, Adobe Photoshop.</h3><br><br>

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=picktherick&show_icons=false&theme=dark)<br>